micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan_config/index.md

 - Raspberry Pi 3
 - micro-SD card (almost 16gb) with Raspbian lite already installed.
 - Olimex-STM32-E407 board.
-- Two PMODRF2 module which are base on the MRF24J40 module.
+- Two PMODRF2 modules which are based on the MRF24J40 module.
 - PC with Ubuntu (It works fine with Ubuntu 16.04)
 - NuttX source code, you can find a Docker file with all the tools [here](https://github.com/micro-ROS/docker/tree/pre_refactor/Embedded/NuttX/development/stm32-e407).